Non-Governmental Organization: Sources of Funding

 - This portal enables the NGO sto fetch an ID which is unique in itself.
 This would impart strength to the NGOs functioning and uphold its credibility and integrity.

 - This portal entails coordination from the departments at the ministry level.
-Exchange of vital information takes place via this.
+The exchange of vital information takes place via this.

 - This portal facilitates the registered entity with the details pertaining to the recently launched government schemes and also the progress of the prior initiatives can be tracked.